admin-shell-io/aasx-package-explorer/src/Notes_V3.md

 * IndexPos of OperationVariables is constant == 0

+* PackageExplorer seems NOT to invoke() "dispose-anyui-visual-extension" -> memory leak!!

 ## Fixed TODOs

 * DocuShelf / Double click in WPF does not work -> took over changes from FixAnyUiPlugins, working